By Stephenie Livingston/University of Florida News

 “Stopping a bleed is really low hanging fruit — we need to understand that most gun violence victims come from communities that really need help,” she said.

 When Crandall and I talked for the first time, she was frustrated, sad and hopeful all at once.
 Her voice sounded weary at times, but not her resolve.
-It was a week after a white-hot late-August weekend in Jacksonville, Florida, that saw a triple shooting after a Friday night football game at Raines High School followed by a mass shooting at a gaming tournament downtown — all within 48 hours.
+It was a week after a white-hot late-August weekend in Jacksonville, Florida, that saw a triple shooting after a Friday night football game at Raines High School followed by a mass shooting at a gaming tournament downtown that made national and international news — all within 48 hours.

-The shootings shook the city where I was born and lived as a small child.
+The shootings shook the city where I was born.
 But, for Crandall and the trauma team at University of Florida Health Jacksonville, where eight victims total were taken following the shootings, gunshot wounds are an everyday occurrence.

 The Raines High shooting that left one teenager dead and two others with bullets in their limbs quickly faded into the news of Florida’s most recent mass shooting.
 The nature of mass shootings attracts attention, but the endemic, daily gun violence we hear less about kills approximately 30,000 people annually.
 And at UF Health, Crandall said two trends stick out among pediatric gunshot patients: Most victims are children of color from high-crime, impoverished neighborhoods; and the number of intentional gunshot wounds inflicted upon children is rising.
 Crandall’s research backs this up.